rezaabdullah/git-tutorial/README.md

-# git-tutorial
+# Tutorial on Git
-Tutorial on Git
+This README describes the basic functionality of git.